-An award that generates revenue or program income from any work associated with the CPRIT-funded project must identify the funding sources, amounts, and dates of funding for all revenue and program income sources for the project and report that information on this form each grant year.
-It is the grantee's responsibility to coordinate the response about revenue generated by a CPRIT-funded project on this form between their grant administration/financial reporting group and any technology transfer group that exists at their organization.
-If no revenue or program income was generated during a grant year, the grantee should choose "no" in response to the first question to complete the form.
+The grantee that generates revenue or income from work associated with the CPRIT-funded project should identify the funding sources, amounts, and dates of funding for all revenue sources for the project, as well as all financial information necessary to verify the calculation of the revenue sharing amounts owed under the CPRIT contract.
+If no revenue or income was generated during the reporting period, the grantee should choose "no" in response to the first question to complete the form.